Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 A question I frequently receive is: "Can I just do the neck, without touching the face?"
 The answer is: it depends.
 And this assessment is crucial for the final result.

-There are patients, generally younger (between thirty-five and fifty years old), who present predominant aging in the neck with the middle third of the face still well preserved.
+There are patients, generally younger (between thirty-five and fifty years old), who present predominant ageing in the neck with the middle third of the face still well preserved.
 These patients may have:

 For these patients, an isolated neck lift can deliver excellent results without the need for a complete facelift.
 The surgery is shorter, the recovery is faster, and the result is focused exactly where the problem is.

-In most patients over fifty years old, aging affects both the face and the neck.
-Treating only the neck in these cases would create a visible disharmony — a rejuvenated neck with an aged face.
+In most patients over fifty years old, ageing affects both the face and the neck.
+Treating only the neck in these cases would create a visible imbalance — a rejuvenated neck with an aged face.
 It is like painting half a wall.

 The term deep neck lift specifically refers to the treatment of the structures that lie below the platysma muscle.
 While a conventional neck lift may be limited to the skin and the platysma, the deep neck lift goes further to treat: